jasonish/simple-ids/README.md

 ## Building

-If you just want to use SimpleNSM you can download a pre-compiled binary.
-The following is only for those who wish to compile SimpleNSM themselves.
+If you just want to use Simple-IDS you can download a pre-compiled binary.
+The following is only for those who wish to compile Simple-IDS themselves.

 ### For Host OS